jiaruixu/Detectron-with-tensorboard/README.md

 # Detectron with tensorboard
+This repository was forked from [Detectron with tensorboard](https://github.com/tfzhou/Detectron-with-tensorboard)

 I use [c2board](https://github.com/endernewton/c2board) to visualize some training info of Detectron in tensorboard.
 It dumps the training info in the output folder of Detectron by default.